-You may have read in the news about breakthrough COVID-19 infections, which are a rare occurrence in people who have been fully vaccinated.
-Memorial Sloan Kettering Cancer Center Chief Medical Epidemiologist and infectious disease expert Mini Kamboj explains that when these breakthrough infections do occur, they are not nearly as serious as COVID-19 infections in people who are unvaccinated.
+Breakthrough COVID-19 infections are a rare occurrence in people who have been fully vaccinated.
+Memorial Sloan Kettering Cancer Center Chief Medical Epidemiologist and infectious disease expert Mini Kamboj explains that when these breakthrough infections occur, they are not nearly as serious as COVID-19 infections in people who are unvaccinated.

 What is a breakthrough COVID-19 infection?